-- 1. Notify Principal or designee.
-If the fire alarm has not sounded, activate the alarm manually. - 2.
+- 1. If the fire alarm has not sounded, activate the alarm manually.
+Notify the Principal or designee. - 2.
 If the fire alarm has sounded - a.
-Take grade book and ask students to take with them anything easily accessible. - b.
-Check evacuation route posted on wall. - c.
+Take a class roster and ask students to take with them anything easily accessible. - b.
+Check the evacuation route posted on the wall. - c.
 Close all doors and windows. - d.
 Turn off lights. - e.
-Exit from building quickly and quietly. - f.
+Exit from the building quickly and quietly. - f.
 Move at least 50 feet from the building avoiding parking lots or areas that would impede emergency vehicles and personnel. - g.
 Take roll and notify principal or designee immediately of any absence.
 Do not re-enter the building. - h.
 If you do not have students and have been assigned a numbered evacuation zone, check for any students remaining in the building, check that all doors and windows are closed, and that lights are off.